 Exocrine glands are glands which produce secretions destined for the surface of an organ, as opposed to endocrine glands, which secrete compounds into the bloodstream.
-Some examples of exocrine glands include the mammary glands, sweat glands, and saliva glands, and numerous exocrine glands can also be found inside the body, facilitating processes such as digestion.
+Some examples of these glands include the mammary glands, sweat glands, and saliva glands.
 Some glands are both endocrine and exocrine in nature, secreting hormones into the bloodstream along with compounds which reach the surface of the organ.

 Some exocrine glands secrete directly, but more commonly, their secretions are routed through ducts, which may be simple or compound.
 Simple ducts consist of a single duct, while compound ducts branch out, providing more coverage.
 The ducts can also twist and turn in a variety of ways which create a number of subclassifications based on the shape of the duct.
 The shape of the ducts can be discerned clearly with the use of magnification, and sometimes tracers or dyes can be utilized to make the ducts more clear.